-- Assemblies to explore Trust/School Values CHILDREN - Adult's desire to have an in-depth knowledge of the class needs and backgrounds in order to develop emotional currency within the classroom - · Create a relationally consistent and positive learning environment and atmosphere based on mutual respect - · Exploration of collaborative class/school rules which are displayed, referred to regularly and used to praise correct behaviours - · Adults and children have high expectations for learning behaviours and involvement - · Individualised praise for correct behaviours to support first attention being given to best conduct - · Clear and consistent routines embedded and visually displayed for the class - Pinch points identified and 3 step routines used to minimise - Class visual Behaviour Tracker which allows for positive and negative movement.
-Praise in public, Reprimand in private (PIP, RIP) - Adults use structured interventions (Scripts) to remind children of expectations and shared rules - Use of Class visual emotion board displaying a range of emotions that have been introduced/explored by the children - · Access to class worry station to ask for help/time/access to adults - Access to Class Anti Bullying Advocates - Circle times - PSHRE curriculum
+- Assemblies to explore Trust/School Values CHILDREN - Adult's desire to have an in-depth knowledge of the class needs and backgrounds in order to develop emotional currency within the classroom - Create a relationally consistent and positive learning environment and atmosphere based on mutual respect - Exploration of collaborative class/school rules which are displayed, referred to regularly and used to praise correct behaviours - Adults and children have high expectations for learning behaviours and involvement - Individualised praise for correct behaviours to support first attention being given to best conduct - · Clear and consistent routines embedded and visually displayed for the class - Pinch points identified and 3 step routines used to minimise - Class visual Behaviour Tracker which allows for positive and negative movement.
+Praise in public, Reprimand in private (PIP, RIP) - Adults use structured interventions (Scripts) to remind children of expectations and shared rules - Use of Class visual emotion board displaying a range of emotions that have been introduced/explored by the children - Access to class worry station to ask for help/time/access to adults - Access to Class Anti Bullying Advocates - Circle times - PSHRE curriculum

-Reasonable Adjustments Intervention SEN Support SEN Support/EHC Core offer Academic Assessment analysis - is the child able to access the curriculum?
+Reasonable Adjustments Intervention SEN Support SEN Support Core offer Academic Assessment analysis - is the child able to access the curriculum?
 Are barriers to learning the root cause?
-Individual discussion with child - what are the trigger points for negative learning behaviours Individual behaviour tracker introduced Positive reward chart developed based on information gained from discussion Increased communication with home through texts, emails, informal catch ups Log any major behaviour incidents on Arbor with actions ABC sheets to be completed by school staff after incidents Behaviour for learning classroom audit completed by SENCo and provide recommendations Language assessment completed - BPVS/ Wellcomm/Speakwrite Meeting with parents to discuss the child's emotional needs and behaviours Targeted Strategy Plan (TSP) written with pupil (if appropriate) SENCo, parents and class teacher signed by all parties Plan to be shared with all relevant adults including Child added to the SEN register as SEN support SENCo to complete CFLP timed observation and provide recommendations Review Targeted Strategy Plan (TSP) Strategies plan to be written by all parties and include lessons learned from previous plans, recommendation from times observation and intervention organised Refer to SEND or Inclusion HUB to seek further outside agency support Refer to Educational Psychologist Outside agency reports scrutinised and recommendations put into practise and trialled.
-Evidence gathered of recommendations and interventions Log major behaviour incidents on Arbor with actions around trigger points - cloakroom/playtime/lunchtime/lining up/PPA/drop off & collection • Good communication and shared expectations from all school staff • DSL discussions and report analysis and sanctions to ensure consistency Complete Parent/teacher CFLP SDQs to gain a baseline and direction for intervention - analysed by SENCo Provide Nurture/Time to talk/ELSA/CFLP interventions to support emotional literacy Complete Parent/Teacher CFLP SDQ to measure impact of intervention - analysed by SENCo Log major behaviour incidents on Arbor with actions ABC incident review to be completed and analysed by SENCo Refer to Trailblazers DSL discussions and report analysis Review process of strategies plan Refer to outside agencies for support: Action for children, Dove, CAMHS, SAL, Early Help Log major behaviour incidents on Arbor with actions ABC incident review to be completed and analysed by SENCo Classroom staff to complete CFLP EIBC daily logs and analysed by SENCo Refer to CFLP SEND Hub for additional support and discussions completed and analysed Complete Classroom staff to complete CFLP EIBC daily logs and analysed by SENCo Completed CFLP timed observation and review recommendations Consideration of Reduced timetable Plan and notify LA AEN funding application EHC application --- -- -- --
+Individual discussion with child - what are the trigger points for negative learning behaviours Individual behaviour tracker introduced Positive reward chart developed based on information gained from discussion Increased communication with home through texts, emails, informal catch ups Log any major behaviour incidents on Arbor with actions ABC sheets to be completed by school staff after incidents Behaviour for learning classroom audit completed by SENCo and provide recommendations Language assessment completed - BPVS/ Wellcomm/Speakwrite Meeting with parents to discuss the child's emotional needs and behaviours Targeted Strategy Plan (TSP) written with pupil (if appropriate) SENCo, parents and class teacher signed by all parties Plan to be shared with all relevant adults including Child added to the SEN register as SEN support SENCo to complete CFLP timed observation and provide recommendations Review Targeted Strategy Plan (TSP) Strategies plan to be written by all parties and include lessons learned from previous plans, recommendation from times observation and intervention organised Refer to SEND of HUB to seek fur outside agency Refer to Educat Psychologist Outside agency scrutinised and recommendation practise and tri Evidence gather recommendation interventions Log major behaviori behaviori incidents on Arriactions ort/EHC